williamfisher9/library-manager-react-spring-boot/README.md

-- npm create vite@latest frontend
-- npm install react-router-dom

-# Movies library management app using ReactJS and Java with Spring Security and Spring Boot.
+# Movies library management app using ReactJS and Java with Spring Security and Spring Boot
 - REST API web applciation.
 - Built using ReactJS and Java Spring Boot with Spring Security.
 - HTTP Basic Authentication using Spring Security.